 - Jason Roberts, How to Increase Your Luck Surface Area

-Up until now, I had built products in stealth, attempted building a platform, dabbled with open sourcing, practiced release-early release-often, embraced “less is more”, and even tried “more is more”.
-This is also when I ran into Customer Development from where I followed the trail to Lean Startups which completely changed my approach to vetting and building products.
+Up until now, I had built products in stealth, attempted building a platform, dabbled with open sourcing, practiced release-early release-often, embraced “less is more,” and even tried “more is more.”
+This is also when I ran into Customer Development, from where I followed the trail to Lean Startups, which completely changed my approach to vetting and building products.

-While I succeeded in discovering viable “customer problems” to solve and even got pretty far validating the business model (with positive cash flow), there was something grossly missing — passion for the customer and their problems.
-I had unknowingly tweaked my founding vision along the way from being problem-based: “connecting everyone on this planet” to being solution-based: “a peer-to-web framework that blurs the boundaries between the desktop and the web”.
-I had become a company with a “solution looking for a problem” and the viable customers and markets I found were unexpected.
+While I succeeded in discovering viable “customer problems” to solve and even got pretty far in validating the business model (with positive cash flow), there was something grossly missing — passion for the customer and their problems.
+I had unknowingly tweaked my founding vision along the way from being problem-based: “connecting everyone on this planet” to being solution-based: “a peer-to-web framework that blurs the boundaries between the desktop and the web.”
+I had become a company with a “solution looking for a problem,” and the viable customers and markets I found were unexpected.

 Lesson 2: Making money is the first form of validation but not enough.